-- ii) the Stewards of the Meeting have taken action in accordance with GCR 152, or - iii) MSA has agreed to postponement, abandonment or cancellation.
+- i) provision for doing so is made in the SRs; or - ii) the Stewards of the Meeting have taken action in accordance with GCR 152, or - iii) MSA has agreed to postponement, abandonment or cancellation.

 In the event of a cancellation or postponement for more than 24 hours, entry fees shall be returned.